Michael McClure: Career overview

 McClure's other plays include Josephine The Mouse Singer and VKTMS.
-He had an eleven-year run as playwright-in-residence with San Francisco's Magic Theatre where his operetta "Minnie Mouse and the Tap-Dancing Buddha" had an extended run.
-He made two television documentaries – The Maze and September Blackberries – and was featured in several films, including Martin Scorsese's The Last Waltz (1978), where he recites from The Canterbury Tales; Norman Mailer's Beyond the Law (1968); and, most prominently, Peter Fonda's The Hired Hand (1971).
+He had an 11-year run as playwright-in-residence with San Francisco's Magic Theatre, where his operetta "Minnie Mouse and the Tap-Dancing Buddha" had an extended run.
+He made two television documentaries, The Maze and September Blackberries, and was featured in several films, including Martin Scorsese's The Last Waltz (1978), where he recites from The Canterbury Tales; Norman Mailer's Beyond the Law (1968); and, most prominently, Peter Fonda's The Hired Hand (1971).

-McClure was a close friend of the Doors' lead singer Jim Morrison and is generally acknowledged as having been responsible for promoting Morrison as a poet.
+McClure was a close friend of the Doors' lead singer Jim Morrison and is generally acknowledged as responsible for promoting Morrison as a poet.
 McClure performed spoken word poetry concerts with Doors keyboardist Ray Manzarek until the latter's death in 2013; several albums of their work have been released.
 McClure also contributed the afterword to No One Here Gets Out Alive, Jerry Hopkins's and Danny Sugerman's seminal Doors biography.
-McClure also released albums of his work with minimalist composer Terry Riley.
-McClure's songs include "Mercedes Benz", popularized by Janis Joplin, and new songs which were performed by Riders on the Storm, a band that consisted of Manzarek and Doors guitarist Robbie Krieger.
+McClure released albums of his work with minimalist composer Terry Riley.
+His songs include "Mercedes Benz", popularized by Janis Joplin, and new songs performed by Riders on the Storm, a band consisting of Manzarek and Doors guitarist Robbie Krieger.

-McClure's journalism has been featured in Rolling Stone, Vanity Fair, the Los Angeles Times and the San Francisco Chronicle.
+McClure's journalism has appeared in Rolling Stone, Vanity Fair, the Los Angeles Times and the San Francisco Chronicle.
 He received numerous awards, including a Guggenheim Fellowship, an Obie Award for Best Play, an NEA grant, the Alfred Jarry Award and a Rockefeller grant for playwriting.
 In addition, he was inducted into the San Francisco State University Alumni Hall of Fame in 2014.
 McClure remained active as a poet, essayist and playwright until his death and lived with his second wife, Amy, in the San Francisco Bay Area.
-He had one daughter from his first marriage to Joanna McClure.
+He had a daughter from his first marriage to Joanna McClure.